 - Style your native ad.

-In the “Rendering type” dropdown, select AMPHTML or Standard & AMPHTML.
-Standard is the default option that doesn't produce AMPHTML ads:
+In the “Rendering type” dropdown, select AMP or Standard & AMP.

-- Standard: Native ads will work across desktop web, mobile web, and mobile apps.
+- Standard (default): Native ads will work across desktop web, mobile web, and mobile apps.
 Native ads will also work on AMP content but won’t be as fast as selecting an AMPHTML option.

-- AMPHTML: AMPHTML ads are specifically designed to be faster on AMP content, but they will also serve on standard content.
+- AMP: AMP ads use AMPHTML and are specifically designed to be faster on AMP content, but they will also serve on standard content.

-- Standard & AMPHTML: Add separate code to produce either version of the native ad.
+- Standard & AMP: Add separate code to produce either version of the native ad.
 Google Ad Manager will serve the AMPHTML version on AMP content and the standard version on standard content.

 - Enter AMPHTML and CSS in the right panel.

 You’ll only be able to save the style if the AMPHTML/CSS is AMP-compliant.
 Here's a valid sample of AMPHTML:

 <h1>[%Title%]</h1> <a href=%%CLICK_URL_UNESC%%[%destination_url%]> <amp-img src=[%image_url%] width=320 height=50></amp-img> </a>